Carnegie Centre arts and culture programs

 Cultural sharing programs

-Cultural events such as Chinese New Year, National Aboriginal Day, and Hanukkah are celebrated at Carnegie Centre.
+Cultural events such as Chinese New Year, National Indigenous Peoples Day, and Hanukkah are celebrated at Carnegie Centre.

-First Nations people at the centre celebrate their indigenous culture on National Aboriginal Day and Aboriginal Veterans Day through special feasts, elders gatherings, and culturally appropriate trips and outings.
+First Nations people at the centre celebrate their Indigenous culture on National Indigenous Peoples Day and Aboriginal Veterans Day through special feasts, elders gatherings, and culturally appropriate trips and outings.